peb7268/JavaScript/JavascriptSandbox/patterns/mediator/DefinitionNotes.md

 and returns a facadé to the actual internal implementation of the Mediator object.
 The facadé doesnt really do much except make some aliass in this case.

-###Components
+###members
-Components are the participants in the event hub.
+members are the participants in the event hub.
 You can think of them as the airplanes the tower is controlling.
 To illustrate componets better, take a hypothetical banking application for instance.
 When building a banking app you will have all kinds of related objects.
 That list may look a little something like this:

 * Customer